-Between 2014 and 2016 there were 132 smoking attributable deaths from heart disease.
-The general trend is downwards, although it has been quite static in recent years.
+Between 2016 and 2018 there were 102 smoking attributable deaths from heart disease.
+The general trend is downwards.
 [Chart - Smoking attributable deaths from heart disease].

-The Gateshead rate of smoking attributable deaths from stroke remains above the England average.
-Gateshead has been significantly worse than the England average for several year now and had a rate of 12.5 deaths compared with 8.8 per 100,000 (DSR) in England [Chart - Smoking attributable deaths from stroke].
+The Gateshead rate of smoking attributable deaths from stroke is now similar to the England average having been significantly above for several years.
+Between 2016 and 2018 the rate was 10.0 deaths per 100,000 (DSR) compared with 7.7 in England [Chart - Smoking attributable deaths from stroke].

 See also: 'Local Tobacco Control Profiles' ;; ;

 Adult smoking prevalence, Annual Population Survey, ONS, 2018 (PHOF website)

 Smoking prevalence in routine and manual occupations, Annual Population Survey, ONS, 2018 (PHOF website)